 Major Jamie Erskine was commissioned into the Black Watch in 1977.
 He left the Regular Army in 2007 to take up a civilian role in Headquarters 2nd Division before assuming the appointment of Regimental Secretary in 2011.
 He is responsible for running the Regimental Home Headquarters in Edinburgh Castle.
 Amongst his duties he is the focal point for potential officers.

-Lt Col Craig since commissioning has held many posts both as a staff officer and at Regimental Duty, he was most recently A Sqn Ldr and served with the Royal Dragoon Guards as their Regimental Second in Command.
+Since being commissioned Lt Col Ben Parkyn has held many appointments both as a staff officer and at Regimental Duty, including the MA to COS ARRC and Second in Command .
 As Commanding Officer he is responsible for the overall operational effectiveness of the unit in terms of military capability, welfare and general discipline.

 A Sqn is currently commanded by Maj Barker with WO2 Messenger as the Squadron Sergeant Major.
 A Sqn have recently finished a busy operational cycle completing Ex WESSEX STORM in 2018 with the Light Dragoons in preparation for Op CABRIT (P) ROTO 5 in 2019.
 They have previously deployed as the Mobile Force Reserve on Op TOSCA in 2017 and on Ex DESERT FALCON in 2016.